srijan-paul/srijan-paul.github.io/injuly.in/src/blog/announcing-jam.md

 Once you see what's possible with just a little more effort, it's hard to sleep on this knowledge.
-An open source tool capable of advanced static code analysis and taint checking would be great addition to the ecosystem.
+An open source tool capable of advanced static code analysis and taint checking would be a great asset to the ecosystem.

-There are several more improvements can be made to current linting techniques.
+There are several more improvements that can be made to current linting techniques.
 I'll list a few of them.

 ### Lossless, cache efficient syntax trees